luucamay/LIM012-card-validation/README.md

 - min lenght
 - Card Generators (create a good one!)
 - Section or Div?
 - Where do I learn CSS?
+Udacity has a good starting point for responsiveness
+- How do they create that small icon card to show in the input for card number
+- Why do they not use the word function?
+- JS events https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events (onclick vs addeventlistener)
+- Why do they not use this keyword, why is not allowed in laboratoria?

 ## TO DO
 - Center some elements